dotnet/csharplang/proposals/native-integers.md

 ### Operators

 The predefined operators are as follows.
-These operators are considered during overload resolution based on normal rules for implicit conversions of arguments.
+These operators are considered during overload resolution based on normal rules for implicit conversions _if at least one of the operands is of type `nint` or `nuint`_.

 (The IL for each operator includes the variants for `unchecked` and `checked` contexts if different.)